-AHS 177 Cardiac Monitoring Applications (2-6-4) This course is a study of cardiac monitoring techniques including basic cardiovascular anatomy and physiology, electrophysiology, rhythms and dysrhythmia recognition, and equipment maintenance.
-Prerequisites with a grade of "C" or higher: AHS 102, AHS 105, AHS 131, AHS 141, AHS 144, BIO 112, COL 105, CPT 102, and NUR 102. .
-Corequisites: AHS 119 and AHS 165.
+AHS 177 Cardiac Monitoring Applications (2.5-4.5-4) This course is a study of cardiac monitoring techniques including basic cardiovascular anatomy and physiology, electrophysiology, rhythms and dysrhythmia recognition, and equipment maintenance.
+Prerequisites with a grade of "C" or higher: AHS 105, AHS 131, AHS 170, and NUR 102.
+This course is typically taught only in the spring semester.